 The new offering falls into Apple’s wider strategic goal to make an impact on health.
 Apple’s CEO Tim Cook told CNBC, “I believe, if you zoom out into the future, and you look back, and you ask the question, ‘What was Apple’s greatest contribution to mankind?’ it will be about health.”

 The alignment between an offered benefit and the overarching business strategy is an indicator of good talent optimization.
-When benefits reinforce cultural values, they strengthen organizational culture, which in turn enables progress toward strategic goals.
+When benefits reinforce cultural values, they change organizational culture for the better, which in turn enables progress toward strategic goals.

 Many businesses think they check for cultural fit, but in reality, they rely on the gut reactions of hiring managers to decide if a candidate aligns with the culture.
 This subjective method is unreliable at best.
 To build a strong culture, follow talent optimization principles.While benefits like this can help Apple attract job candidates, they’re only a tiny piece of the Talent Optimization puzzle.
 Next comes the real work of deciding whether these candidates fit the culture and team.